nmshd/documentation/_docs_integrate/migration-from-v4-to-v5.md

 - The data from the database that was used by the Connector of the former version is outdated.
 This is because the [format of addresses has changed to DIDs]({% link _docs_integrate/migration-from-v4-to-v5.md %}#dids-as-addresses), for example.
 For this reason, the old data must be deleted.
 Alternatively, the database can be deleted as a whole and [set up again]({% link _docs_operate/setup-with-docker-compose.md %}).
 - The [image](https://github.com/nmshd/connector?tab=readme-ov-file#connector) used to run the Connector must be updated to version 5.
 - Some changes must be made to the [configuration]({% link _docs_operate/configuration.md %}) of the Connector.
   - It must be ensured that a [Backbone](https://github.com/nmshd/backbone/tags) is used which is compatible with version 5 of the Connector.
 This means that a Backbone of version 6 must be used.
 Therefore, specify appropriate Backbone credentials in the fields `transportLibrary.baseUrl`, `transportLibrary.platformClientId` and `transportLibrary.platformClientSecret` of the [configuration]({% link _docs_operate/configuration.md %}#transportlibrary).
-The URL `<baseUrl of Backbone>/api/v1/version` can be accessed to check the version of the Backbone.
+The URL `<baseUrl of Backbone>/api/v1/version` can be accessed to validate the version of the Backbone.
   - The AutoAcceptRelationshipCreationChangesModule has been renamed to the [AutoAcceptPendingRelationshipsModule]({% link _docs_operate/modules.md %}#autoacceptpendingrelationships), because the [RelationshipChanges have been removed]({% link _docs_integrate/migration-from-v4-to-v5.md %}#removal-of-relationshipchanges).
 For this reason, the `modules.autoAcceptRelationshipCreationChanges` field must be renamed to `modules.autoAcceptPendingRelationships` in the [configuration]({% link _docs_operate/configuration.md %}#autoacceptpendingrelationships) if it was previously specified.
 In addition, it must be made sure that the `modules.autoAcceptRelationshipCreationChanges.responseContent` field is removed.
   - In version 4, the WebhooksV2Module module has already been renamed to the [WebhooksModule]({% link _docs_operate/modules.md %}#webhooks).
 However, backwards compatibility was ensured.
 With the migration to version 5, the `modules.webhooksV2` field must be renamed to `modules.webhooks` in the [configuration]({% link _docs_operate/configuration.md %}#webhooks) if it was previously specified and the migration to the WebhooksModule has not yet taken place.